Starting and Consolidator Laureate Awards Programme

 |Consolidator Laureate Award||Applicant should have been awarded their first PhD*|

 * The official date of the PhD is defined as the year in which the PhD was conferred, i.e. the year stated on the official PhD certificate.
-The number of years refers to calendar years.
-Please read section 3.1 of the Terms and Conditions for information on the key eligibility criteria for the programme.
+Please read section 3 of the Call Document for information on the key eligibility criteria for the programme.

 Application and evaluation process